mozilla/minion-backend/README.md

 python setup.py develop
 ```

-If the `setup.py` script executed without any errors then you can now run the following commands in 4 separate terminal windows:
+If the `setup.py` script executed without any errors then you can now run the following commands in 4 separate terminal windows.

+Make sure that both mongodb and rabbitmq are running.
+No configuration changes should be needed when running in the default install mode.

 ```
 scripts/minion-backend